EMJzero/AxonCUDA/ideas.md

 - make SM and GM two hash sets (no hash function, use node id directly)
 - dumping SM into GM is the same as having the whole block start doing bulk inserts in to the GM hash set => at this point just go with the other method, spilling SM on the fly

+Idea:
+Could try to correlate the touching set size and avg. hedge size to the neighborhood size, this way each node can be allocated a neighborhood size just based on its touching set size (already available)!

+Possibility:
+Go back to the count+scatter kernel for neighborhoods.
+Give a bit of GM to each block during the count to back-up the SM hash-set.
+Here use GM as hash-sets!
+The scatter do it as it was before, but build a hash-set again in GM.
+Only that this time the GM is sized appropriately.
+After every negative check in shared memory, check if the value was already in GM just like before!
+=> Nah, this would be just as tough, since you would still need to give "max_neighbors" initial GM size (a little less, if you remove the SM size from it and just count) to each node/block!

+True solutions:
+1) do this a few nodes at a time, allocate at most 1/4 max VRAM of oversized neighbors and divide the nodes in evently-sized groups that can fit in such amount of VRAM.
+ISSUE: you can't resize memory allocations, you need to allocate double the amounts of neighbors by the end just to copy every deduped neighbors piece into the final, unified one array!
+2) don't dedupe all at once!
+Like the old version, dedupe in SM only, but after SM is full, count every node not in it as a new distinct.
+Do the count+scatter as normal.
+   Since now, after the first round, you will still have duplicates, repeat the process exactly as before, but rather than building the neighbors sets, just re-read those you created before.
+   Naturally, you will construct sets such that the elements that hit SM will be first, and you know those already have no duplicates.
+So in the subsequent rounds you can sort the first
+   "round*size_of_SM" elements of the previous set and use a binary search on them even before putting elements in SM for the current round.
+This way the size of SM is not anymore a limit, rather you are guaranteed to dedupe "size_of_SM" elements per round!
+   Continue the process until you don't exceed SM's size anymore, aka you deduped everything.
+ISSUE: none, really, except if SM is too small to significantly reduce the size of the first array.
+If that happens, you could allocate a bit (user-controllable) of GM to help SM during every round!
+       Maximum memory violated?
+Allocate more GM!
+Otherwise, allocate as little as needed and rely on SM!